MatthiasNickles/diff-SAT/README.md

 Example (7):

-    c An example for probabilistic conjunctive normal form (omit preceding whitespace in lines when trying out this example) p pcnf 6 4
+    c An example for probabilistic conjunctive normal form (omit preceding whitespace in lines) p pcnf 6 4
     0.65 1 -2 3 0
     4 5 0
     0.7 6 0
 	0.92 -1 3 0

 This example defines that clause v1 v -v2 v v3 has probability 0.65, that the probability of -v1 v v3 is 0.92 and Boolean variable v6 has probability 0.7 (and that -v6 has probability 0.3).
 Cost functions and auxiliary Boolean variables and their declaration as parameter atoms are automatically generated for these weighted clauses.
 Clause v4 v v5 is a regular ("hard") clause which must always hold.